 Some conventions may require more detailed implementation, or implementation that may vary as to administrative detail over time.
 These are the kinds of considerations that could justify regulation-making powers.
-For example, the right to prescribe forms or fees for activity under a convention or to designate a competent authority to carry out functions under the convention may be left for regulation.
+For example, the right to prescribe forms or fees for activity under a convention or to designate a competent authority to carry out functions under the convention may be left for regulation.25

-13. Binding on the Crown or Government
+13. Binding on the Crown/Government/State

-Where appropriate, the uniform act may include a provision specifying that the Crown or Government is bound or is not bound by the act.
+Where appropriate, the uniform act may include a provision specifying that the Crown/Government/State is bound or is not bound by the act.26